A STEP BY STEP GUIDE

 Sessions consist of close study of texts and guided practices.

 Each session includes:

-1) A live, interactive class, in which Rabbi Daniel leads a 75 minutes study and meditation session.
+1) A recorded class, in which Rabbi Daniel leads a 75 minutes study and meditation session.
 Sessions include a close reading of Jewish texts in their original, clearly translated and explained, together with relevant background information and discussion.

-These sessions can be watched live for a direct interaction with the teacher, or watched at your convenience.
+These sessions can be watched at your convenience.

 2) A printable handout of sources, including the prayers themselves and commentaries on them, provided in full translation with introductory comments and guiding questions.